Azure/java-aks-aca-dapr-workshop/docs/modules/Module2/index.md

 1. Open the file `dapr/kafka-pubsub.yaml` in Eclipse.

 1. Inspect this file.
-As you can see, it specifies the type of the message broker to use (`pubsub.kafka`) and specifies information on how to connect to the Kafka server in the `metadata` section.
+As you can see, it specifies the type of the message broker to use (`pubsub.kafka`) and specifies information on how to connect to the Kafka server you started in step 1 (running on localhost on port `9092`) in the `metadata` section.

 ```yaml
 apiVersion: dapr.io/v1alpha1